 CPAP Problem: Skin irritation, Sores and Bruises from Mask

 No mask should cause pain nor discomfort if sized correctly and fitted properly.
 One of the most common mistakes CPAP users mask, is over tightening their CPAP mask, which leads to marks.
 Try loosening the straps and bit and let the mask form a seal when the air starts to flow.
-If you have to over tighten your mask to get a good seal, your mask cushion may be worn out and need replacing.
+If you have to over tighten your mask to get a good CPAP Mask seal, your mask cushion may be worn out and need replacing.
+Or, you may need something to help with CPAP Mask Leaks

 CPAP Problem: Bloody Nose